Introduction

 what is your orientation

-Another central idea in Clean Code the thing is “programming well matters”Martin, as co-author of the Software Craftsmanship Manifesto, believes that writing quality code is a developer's ethical and professional duty.
-The pursuit of clean code requires discipline: it requires careful thought for naming, regular refactoring, adding tests… These practices may seem meticulous, but they are part of the pride and responsibility of a good software engineer.
-Ultimately, the goal is to produce systems agile, robust and easy to maintain, where clean code allows for quick reaction to changes and reduced errors in production.
+The pursuit of clean code requires discipline: carefully considering names, regularly refactoring, adding tests, and removing unnecessary complexity.
+These practices may seem meticulous, but they are part of the pride and responsibility of a good software engineer.
+Ultimately, the goal is to produce systems. agile, robust and easy to maintain, where clean code allows for quick reactions to changes and reduces errors in production.

 Criticisms and limitations